rahi-lab/YeaZ-GUI/readme.md

 # YeaZ

 This is the user manual for the graphical interface for yeast segmentation using a state of the art convolutional neural network with U-Net architecture.
-As for now, the convolutional neural network is trained for phase contrast images.
-Compatability with brightfield images will come soon.
 You can find the training set with the annotated images here: https://www.quantsysbio.com/data-and-software/.

-Want to try out the neural network first?
+Want to try out the neural network without installing any software?
 Check out our online segmentation tool at https://lpbs-nn.epfl.ch/.

 ## Installation